web_0063.jpg

 • The laptop can be purchased through a COAP-eligible student loan with no upfront costs.

-If you would like to purchase a computer during the 2023-2024 academic year, you are encouraged to sign up for the program prior to May 1, 2024.
-Computers ordered prior to August 1, 2023 will be delivered during the first week of classes, and will be available for pickup from YLS IT department, or will be shipped to the home address.
+If you would like to purchase a computer during the 2024-2025 academic year, you are encouraged to sign up for the program prior to July 1, 2024.
+Computers ordered prior to July 15, 2024 will be available during the first week of classes, and will be available for pickup from YLS IT department.

 In order for the laptop cost to be charged to the student account, students must first sign up for a Yale Charge Account.
 ITS will submit charges to the Registrar’s Office as close to the first business day of the month as possible.
 Once the Registrar’s Office posts the charge, the Financial Aid Office will then process the loan request and the funds will disburse to the student account.
 This will ensure that the charge of the laptop and the disbursement of the loan are posted to the student’s account during the same billing period.

 Students interested in participating in the program can complete the form here.
-Please contact the Financial Aid Office or Loriann Seluga with questions.
+Please contact the Financial Aid Office or Law ITS with questions.

 Financial Aid Eligible Students